-Employees completing City of Boulder business may be compensated for travel expenses, meals (via per diem), mileage and/or incidental expenses at a rate established by the City.
-Receipts must be included for lodging, travel, and appropriate ancillaries.
+Employees conducting City business shall be compensated for travel expenses, consistent with State per diem rates and policies.
 If meals are included in tuition, registration fees, or hotel charges, or if only a fraction of the day is authorized for travel, the per diem or expense allowance shall be reduced accordingly.

-Employees may be able to use a City of Boulder vehicle when traveling.
-Unsafe vehicle conditions or conditions in need of repair must be reported to a supervisor and/or the Mayor or City Administrator and/or their designee immediately, (See the Use of City of Boulder Vehicle Accident section).
+Employees may use a City of Boulder vehicle when traveling.
 If a City of Boulder vehicle is not available, employees may use their own vehicle and receive a mileage reimbursement.
-When employees use their own vehicles for City of Boulder business, they are required to provide proof of liability insurance coverage.
+When employees use their own vehicle for City of Boulder business, they are required to provide proof of liability insurance coverage.

-Employees may request an expense advance as approved by the supervisor to offset undue financial hardship on employees traveling for City of Boulder business.
-The advance must be justified with reasonable requests for meals, lodging, gasoline cost, public transportation, etc. Pre-approved registration fees and lodging expenses can be paid directly to the training agency or hotel in advance or reimbursed to the employee upon return.
-The employee must provide an itemized expense report with attached receipts documenting the expenditures of the trip.
-If the travel advance exceeds the receipts documenting expenditures, the employee must reimburse the City of Boulder the difference.
-Any legitimate balance owed to the employee for receipts exceeding the travel advance will be promptly reimbursed by the City.
+Employees may request an expense advance.
+Expenses may also be paid in advance using a City credit card.
+The city clerk shall reconcile the balances that are owed to the employee or to the City after the travel.

+The employee must provide an itemized expense report with attached receipts documenting their expenditures.
+If the travel advance exceeds the receipts, the employee must reimburse the City of Boulder the difference.
-Willful misrepresentation of expenses or receipts is unlawful and may result in disciplinary action up to and including termination.

 Use of City of Boulder Vehicles

-City of Boulder shall designate the positions that require the use of vehicles on a take-home basis.
-All City vehicles are to be primarily used for business-related purposes and, if possible, are to be available and shared among all employees when needed for business-related travel.
-Employees using a City vehicle will be required to keep a mileage and maintenance log.
+The City of Boulder shall determine which positions require regular take-home use of a City vehicle.
+All City vehicles are to be used for City business purposes.
+If possible, vehicles are to be available and shared among all employees when needed.
+Employees using a City vehicle are required to keep a mileage and maintenance log.

-Employees using a City vehicle must observe and obey traffic regulations and exhibit extreme care of the vehicle.
-Employees and other authorized passengers are required to wear seat belts at all times.
-Vehicles shall be parked in an authorized, or unrestricted, space.
-When the vehicle is left unattended, the employee must secure the vehicle by rolling-up all windows and locking all of the doors.
-Employees are required to ensure vehicles are returned fully gassed and washed and vacuumed as necessary.
-Employees are prohibited from smoking in City vehicles.
+Employees using a City vehicle must observe and obey traffic regulations and take good care of the vehicle.
+Employees and other passengers are required to wear seat belts at all times.
+Smoking is prohibited in all City vehicles.
+When the vehicle is left unattended, the employee must secure the vehicle by rolling-up all windows and locking all doors.
+Employees are required to return the vehicle fully ready for use.

-Employees should report unsafe vehicle conditions or conditions in need of repair to the supervisor or Mayor or City Administrator and / or their designee immediately.
+Employees should report unsafe vehicle conditions or conditions in need of repair to the Public Works Director or Mayor.

 Vehicle Accidents

-When an employee is involved in a motor vehicle accident with a City vehicle, the employee must notify their supervisor or Mayor or City Administrator and / or their designee immediately.
+When an employee is involved in a motor vehicle accident with a City vehicle, the employee must notify their supervisor, the City Clerk or Mayor immediately.
 The employee should detail, in writing, the accident and situations leading up to the accident.
 Law enforcement should be contacted to complete an investigation of the accident.
-Employees must cooperate with, and are permitted to discuss the incident with emergency services personnel, the Mayor or City Administrator and I or their designee, insurance adjusters and law enforcement.
+Employees must cooperate with and are permitted to discuss the incident with emergency services personnel, the Mayor or their designee, insurance adjusters and law enforcement.